King Midas, 1

 The Meal

-Feeling hungry, King Midas went into his palace dinning hall and sat at his dinning table.
-Servants brought in his meal.
+Feeling hungry, King Midas went into his palace dinning hall.
+He sat at his dinning table, and servants brought out his meal.

-He went outside and strolled in his garden.
+He went outside and walked in his garden.

 Daddy Daddy